military-strategies-and-tactics

 Training and Mastery: The Path of the Shinobi

-A ninja’s training in senban began with static targets and gradually moved to moving targets, multiple throws, and throws from unusual positions (hanging upside down, horseback, etc.).
+A ninja’s training in senban began with static targets and gradually moved to moving targets, multiple throws, and throws from unusual positions (hanging upside down, on horseback, or while running).
 Some schools emphasized “makiwara” practice (straw targets) to build muscle memory.
-Repetition was the key; a skilled ninja could hit a man-sized target eight times out of ten at 10 meters.
+Repetition was the key; a skilled ninja could hit a man‑sized target eight times out of ten at 10 meters.

 Modern Relevance and Collecting

-Today, senban are studied by traditional martial arts practitioners, particularly those in the Bujinkan and Jinenkan systems.
-They are also popular among historical reenactors and collectors of ninja weapons.
-When purchasing a senban for practice, it is essential to choose a properly tempered version (many cheap imports are too brittle or too soft).
-Reputable suppliers include Kult of Athena, which offers museum-quality reproductions.
+Today, senban are studied by traditional martial artists, historical reenactors, and collectors of ninja weapons.
+When purchasing a senban for practice, it is essential to choose a properly tempered version—many cheap imports are either too brittle (and shatter) or too soft (and bend).
+Reputable suppliers include Kult of Athena, which offers museum‑quality reproductions made from 1095 carbon steel.
+Always check local laws regarding throwing weapons, as some jurisdictions restrict their carry or use.

-For those interested in the historical context, the British Museum holds a 17th-century senban in its Japanese collection.
+For those interested in historical artifacts, the British Museum holds a 17th‑century senban in its Japanese collection.
 Viewing such artifacts gives a tangible sense of the weapon’s size and craftsmanship.
+Many museums in Japan, such as the Iga‑Ryu Ninja Museum in Mie Prefecture, display original senban alongside detailed explanations of their use.

 Conclusion